Does the IRS Offer One Time Forgiveness?

 - Never turned down for OIC before

-You can use the IRS website to file for an OIC, or have a tax professional assist you with the process.
+You can use the IRS website to file for an Offer In Compromise, or have a tax professional like Tax Debt Advisors assist you with the process.
 You can check the IRS website to see if your qualify for OIC.

 The IRS acknowledges that they are unable to collect every amount of a delinquent account, with nearly a million taxpayers owing a debt.
 You have the potential for having your debt reduced, or possibly erased with one of the several debt relief programs available.

 Installment Agreements Allow You To Set Up A Payment Plan

 Most of the time the IRS will allow you to set up an installment agreement in order to pay back your tax debt over time.
 The terms of your payback agreement are determined by your budget to pay each month, how much you own and your previous filing history.

 Before you accept any repayment plan, make sure that you can afford to pay it on time, every time.
 Late payments or missing payments can get your agreement canceled and you will have to start over again.
 You can only get installment agreement if you own less than $50,000 in 2017 and the maximum payback period is 6 years.